 01 May 2014

-Gloyd SS; Robinson J; Dali SA; Granato SA; Bartlein R; Kouyate S; Aka D; Billy DA; Ahoba I; Kone A (2014) PMTCT cascade analysis in Côte d’Ivoire: Results from a national representative sample.
-USAID
+Gloyd SS, Robinson J, Dali SA, Granato SA, Bartlein R, Kouyate S, et al. (2014).
+PMTCT cascade analysis in Côte d’Ivoire: Results from a national representative sample.
+HIVCore Final Report: USAID.

 Without treatment, an HIV-positive pregnant woman has a 30 to 35 percent chance of transmitting the infection to her child.
 Early detection and appropriate treatment during pregnancy, childbirth, and breastfeeding can reduce those odds to less than 5 percent.
 Consequently, the World Health Organization (WHO) and countries around the world have instituted prevention of mother-to-child transmission of HIV (PMTCT) programs, consisting of the following “PMTCT cascade”: